Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Conclusion and outlook

-Looking ahead, the ongoing LIGO-Virgo O3 run has already yielded a rich crop of additional \gw candidates~\cite{gracedb}, and future observing runs promise many more~\cite{Aasi:2013wya}.
+Looking ahead, the LIGO-Virgo O3 run has already yielded a rich crop of additional \gw candidates~\cite{gracedb}, and future observing runs promise many more~\cite{Aasi:2013wya}.
 It has also been suggested that the first detection of a lensed source is expected within the next 5 years~\cite{Ng:2017yiu,Li:2018prc}.
-The framework of targeted sub-threshold searches for lensed counterparts as presented in this letter can be readily applied to new detections in O3 and beyond.
+The framework of targeted sub-threshold searches for lensed counterparts as presented in this paper can be readily applied to new detections in O3 and beyond.
 Observing strongly lensed \bbh[s] before the detector network reaches design sensitivity \cite{Aasi:2013wya} would imply that the merger rate increases much more steeply with redshift than expected~\cite{LIGOScientific:2018jsj,Oguri:2018muv,Fishbach:2018edt}, or challenge the established understanding of lensing statistics.

-More generally, once strongly lensed pairs of events can be identified, joint parameter inference on the combined images can significantly improve estimates of the source properties and location.
-This type of search will become a powerful probe of \bbh[s] at high redshifts beyond the usual detection horizon.
+More generally, once strongly lensed pairs of events can be identified, joint parameter inference on the combined images (as introduced in this paper and independently by~\cite{UWMPREP, RicoPREP}) can significantly improve estimates of the source properties and location~\cite{10.1093/mnras/staa2577}.
+Hence, our approach is a key contribution towards the discovery of lensed GWs, which will advance our understanding of both cosmology and high redshift black hole populations.